FlorVegaCastillo/florvegacastillo.github.io/content/event/multicultural/index.md

 location: Procrastinator Theater and Leigh Lounge
 address: MSU campus

-abstract: For second consecutive year, I got invited to be one of the emcees at this event where we celebrate the multicultural heritages and backgrounds of MSU's graduees.
-The DISC Multicultural Graduation Celebration celebrated "the distinct cultural heritages and contributions of students with diverse identities to the campus community."
-The graduating students were presented with kente cloth, serape, or other stole representing their cultural background.
+summary: For second consecutive year, I got invited to be one of the emcees at this event where we celebrate the multicultural heritages and backgrounds of MSU's graduees.
+abstract: 'The DISC Multicultural Graduation Celebration celebrated "the distinct cultural heritages and contributions of students with diverse identities to the campus community."
+The graduating students were presented with kente cloth, serape, or other stole representing their cultural background.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.